 For example, your team can build two sales funnels for different client types: reoccurring customers and new clients.
 Reoccurring customers can receive an email sequence that shares new product developments.
 The other group of new customers can receive a different email sequence that introduces your company and the services offered.
 Based on the company’s status in your CRM platform, the customer or prospect will automatically receive the right email sequences.

 2. Automate Your Social Media

-With 88 percent of businesses tapping into the marketing power of social media, marketing teams are spending increasing amounts of times posting, tracking, and responding on these platforms.
+With 88% of businesses tapping into the marketing power of social media, marketing teams are spending increasing amounts of time posting, tracking and responding on these platforms.

-In fact, 43 percent of small businesses are spending more than six hours managing social media each week, while 25 percent spend up to 10 hours, and 11 percent spend up to 20.
+In fact, 43% of small businesses are spending more than six hours managing social media each week, while 25% spend up to 10 hours, and 11% spend up to 20.

 Using a suite of social media automation tools like Edgar or Buffer can help manage, schedule, and publish posts across all platforms from just one dashboard, reducing the time it takes to market well on social media.

 Additionally, some services will auto-capture social media content and send it directly in an email, knocking off two tasks with one click.

 Getting an instant scheduler, like Keap’s Appointments function, integrated into your daily routine can help save massive amounts of time when scheduling meetings.
 Additionally, instant scheduling can remove the frustration of trying to coordinate several people’s schedules.